pallet/pallet/README.md

 # Pallet

-Pallet is used to provision configured compute nodes, and aims to solve the problem of providing a consistently configured running image across a range of clouds.
+Pallet is used to provision and maintain compute nodes, and aims to solve the problem of providing a consistently configured running image across a range of clouds.
 It is designed for use from the [Clojure](http://clojure.org) REPL, and from clojure scripts.